 At Hager & Schwartz, P.A. our criminal defense attorneys are former Florida prosecutors who have extensive experience protecting the rights of clients facing all types of criminal charges, including those involving money laundering, drug crimes, internet crimes, and even federal allegations.
 Our legal team has seen the evolution of criminal laws and how prosecutors handle new issues that fall within the “gray area,” which provides us with the insight needed to effectively fight for our clients’ freedoms and futures.

 Our background and experience enables us to handle a range of difficult cases on behalf of clients who are under investigation or who have already been charged with a crime.
-If you have questions regarding a potential case, contact us today for a FREE consultation.
+If you have questions regarding a potential case, contact us today for an immediate consultation.